cklose2000/pinescript-mcp-server/memory-bank/activeContext.md

 - Using Supabase for both regular database storage and vector search capabilities

 ### Key Milestones
-- End of Week 3: Review prompt engineering improvements
+- End of Week 3: Initial UI mockups and prototype
-- End of Week 7: Evaluate testing framework effectiveness
+- End of Week 5: First round of user testing feedback incorporated
+- End of Week 8: Complete UI workflow implementation
-- End of Week 10: Demo dashboard with basic visualization
+- End of Week 10: Integrated testing of UI and backend
 - End of Week 13: Complete project review with all deliverables

 ## Technical Context